 “If corporations want to be global companies, if they like globalization then they should have global standards to protect all human life anywhere on the globe, not just where they can’t get away with it, such as in the U.S.” Ralph Nader, United Nations General Assembly in Washington DC

-Nader could have just read the statement General Motors CEO Mary Barra said in Davos:“[t]here’s many cases where we are well above standards, but we also have to look at affordability otherwise you cut people out of even having the availability of transportation”.
+Nader could have just read the statement General Motors CEO Mary Barra said in Davos: “there are many cases where we are well above standards, but we also have to look at affordability otherwise you cut people out of even having the availability of transportation”.

-But there is a trade-off, and unless the countries make laws like the United States has done, the car companies will continue to make affordable vehicles.
-Even in the United States, most car companies do not make safety equipment standard unless they are mandated to do so.
+But there is a trade-off, and unless the countries make laws as the United States has done, the car companies will continue to make affordable vehicles.
+Even in the United States, most car companies do not make safety equipment standards unless they are mandated to do so.
 And given the option, most consumers will spend more money on infotainment than they do on safety equipment.